From Prompts to Context

 Four Context Failure Modes

-Context poisoning is the scariest one.
+This is the scariest one.
 A hallucination or error enters the context and gets repeatedly referenced, compounding mistakes over time.
 Once a wrong fact lands in the conversation history, the model treats it as ground truth and builds on it.
-Google DeepMind's Gemini 2.5 technical report showed just how bad this gets: a Pokemon-playing agent hallucinated the existence of an item called "TEA," wrote it into its goals scratchpad, and then spent hundreds of actions trying to find something that doesn't exist in the game.
+Google DeepMind's Gemini 2.5 technical report showed just how bad this gets.
+A Pokemon-playing agent hallucinated the existence of an item called "TEA," wrote it into its goals scratchpad, and then spent hundreds of actions trying to find something that doesn't exist in the game.
 The agent also developed a "black-out strategy" (intentionally fainting all its Pokemon to teleport) rather than navigating normally.
 Once a hallucination enters a persistent scratchpad, the model treats it as ground truth and builds increasingly nonsensical plans on top of it.
 The fix is to validate information before writing to long-term memory, treating memory writes like database writes where you check constraints before committing.

-Context distraction is subtler.
+A more subtle failure.
 The context grows so long that the model over-focuses on accumulated history and neglects what it learned during training.
 Beyond ~100k tokens, I've noticed agents tend toward repeating actions from history rather than synthesizing novel plans.
 Aggressive trimming and summarization help, along with actively removing completed or irrelevant sections.
 I suspect most people's context windows are 2-3x larger than they need to be.

 A Real Token Budget